Daytime classes available

 Quick Facts: Welding & Pipefitting Training

-Welding is the joining together, cutting, or repair of metal parts, using different types of welding, the most common being arc welding.
-There are more than 100 different processes that a welder can use depending on the industry, equipment, type of weld, and conditions.
+Welders join together, cut, or repair metal parts using different processes, the most common being arc welding.
+There are more than 100 different processes a welder can use, depending on the industry, equipment, type of weld, and conditions.

-For additional information, check out our resource, What Does a Welder Do?
+To learn more, check out: What Does a Welder Do?

-A pipefitter repairs and installs pipes that carry chemicals, acids, and gases, and will work primarily in manufacturing, commercial, and industrial settings.
+A pipefitter repairs and installs pipes that carry chemicals, acids, and gasses.
+They work primarily in manufacturing, commercial, and industrial settings.
 Pipefitters may choose to specialize within their field as gasfitters, sprinkler fitters, or steamfitters.
 Welders and pipefitters often work side-by-side.

 Enrollment & Outcomes